RunestoneInteractive/RunestoneComponents/CONTRIBUTING.md

 Unit Testing
 ------------

-We are using selenium to create unit tests for each of the components.
+We are using Selenium to create unit tests for each of the components.
 Nearly every component has selenium tests now.
 If you add a feature or a new component, please make sure to include a selenium test that verifies it works.

 Provide an example
 ------------------